 In the picture above, the upright body position may ease any niggling lower back pain but it’s poor for aerodynamics and speed.

-In the picture above, my upright body position is easy on my niggling lower back but is poor for aerodynamics and speed.
-My elbows are locked to provide support and so are not soft and relaxed.
+You can see the elbows are locked to provide support and so are not soft and relaxed.
 This position can put extra strain on the hands and wrists, leading to pressure on the ulnar nerve and numbness into the fourth and fifth fingers.

-FIX: Bringing the seat forward allows me to bend my elbows to take the weight through my triceps and reduce hand pressure.
-Furthermore tilting the angle of the bars upwards allows me to flex my wrists more easily and reduce pressure.
+Bringing the seat forward would allow the cyclist to bend their elbows to take the weight through the triceps and reduce hand pressure.
+Furthermore tilting the angle of the bars upwards would allow them to flex their wrists more easily and reduce pressure.